mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

   justify-content: center;
 }
 ```
-Swap out `background: green;` with a suitable colour from your pallete.
+Swap out `background: green;` with a suitable colour from your palette.
 This is merely a fallback colour as we will be adding your *hero* image as the background next.
 Make sure the colour you use has good contrast with your text. **Why?** If your hero image fails to load you want to be sure the text is legible.

 Review the remaining styles used to centre our header content.
 As Phillip Walton says...